 - For bird enthusiasts have binoculars handy as birds are many and varied

-- The tour includes morning or afternoon tea
+- The tour includes morning tea

 The tour is enhanced by recounting stories from the actual happenings within the unit.
 This is enabled by reference to Walter Venn’s book, "Restore to Service”.
 Walter was with the unit for the whole of its time in the NT and return south, and visited Pell in 2000.
 Walter wrote the story of the unit and his book is available for sale at Pell.
 One can visit various sites pictured in the book and relate so easily to the circumstances of the men who lived here.